-It seems like something shameful to admit to the love and hate relationship we moms often have with our children.
+Many moms confess to the feeling “I hate my kids.”
+It seems like something shameful to admit to this love/hate relationship we moms often have with our children.
 But, we’re breaking that today.
 It is so very normal and common, and not at all helpful to condemn and judge.

 I don’t really know what I thought about when it came to being a mom.
 I just kind of assumed I would always be one.
 I was never that girl who had visions of some enormous wedding with lots of flowers and bridesmaids, or a catered service…I got married in white pants, without family, at a Memorial on Ford Island in Pearl Harbor, Hawaii on my three off days in between work.

 The only reason we even have video and pictures is because some friends were better prepared than us and brought a camera.
 We were gifted a night at a local hotel in Waikiki for our honeymoon.
 We have yet to have another.

 Why I Love and Hate My Kids, and Wouldn’t Change a Thing

 I surely never had a number of children in my head.
 Not two.
 Not five.
 Not nine.
 Not any particular number, but simply the expectation that there would be some.

 There are things that I do not have an attachment to.
 I don’t gush over birthdays, neither my own nor others (though I am working on that for my kiddos).
 I don’t expect presents on certain days of the year that have been proclaimed gift days.
 I’m weird this way.